Docs / Getting Started

 2. Sign in to the UI, then link CLI to the same instance and root (Sign In and Connect the CLI).

-3. Developers only: Create a GCP service account and wire credentials into the workspace runtime config (BigQuery Dataset Access).
+3. Developers only: Mint a GCP service account JSON — you will drop it into the workspace's secrets/ folder once the workspace exists in the next step (BigQuery Dataset Access).

-4. Set billing context, then pull or create your first workspace (Create Your First Workspace).
+4. Set billing context, create the workspace, configure runtime/sources.runtime.yml, and deploy settings with looky push --settings (Create Your First Workspace).

-5. Invite additional builders only after the first workspace validates (Invite Developers and Collaborators).
+5. Invite additional builders only after the first workspace has its sources deployed and at least one push of content succeeds (Invite Developers and Collaborators).

 Baseline command flow